department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide-round2.md

 We're going to do some role playing.
 Let's say you're Sammy Smith and you're using the **Post 9/11 GI Bill** to obtain an undergraduate degree in **Chemistry** from **Chicago State University**.
 How would you go about filling out this application?
 You will log in as an authenticated user.

-*When eligibility alert appears*
+*When eligibility warning alert on intro page appears*

 - What did you think of the eligibility alert message you saw?
+    - Where do you think the information is coming from?
+    - Do you think this information is accurate?
-Would you still apply?
+    - Would you still apply?

-You (Sammy) contacted the VA about his entitlement and discovered that they are currently experiencing a glitch in their system.
-You actually have 3 months of entitlement left and the VA told you to continue filling out the application and disregard the eligibility alert while they fix the system.

 *When school information appears*
 - What did you think of the pre-population of school information?
 What would you do if the information wasn't right?